annkarpinski/DU_Homework9_READMEGenerator/test.md

 To install necessary dependencies, run the following command:

 ```
-npm i
+sdfh
 ```

 ## Usage

-Be aware of the following when using this repo: it gives you superpowers
+Be aware of the following when using this repo: sdfh

 ## License

-MIT
+APACHE%202.0

  ## Contributing

- To contribute to Super Awesome Project, take note of: Beware lest you know its incredible powers
+ To contribute to sdfh, take note of: sdfh

  and follow these steps: